evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] Verify when deleting off of Dropbox: No
 - [x] Share screenshots and recordings using Dropbox: No (Use CleanShot X)
 - [x] Choose Folders to sync:
-	- [x] only the dev-env folder for now so you can start the installation scripts, then enable all the folders for a personal machine, or just dev folder for a server, after installation scripts complete
+	- [x] only the dev-env folder for now so you can start the installation scripts, then enable specific folders after installation scripts complete
 - [x] Default for new files - stored with: Local (not online-only)
 - [x] Smart sync: No
 - [x] Store in default location - Users/evan/Dropbox